If one accepts the explanation of causes we have laid out, what does this suggest about solutions to partisan dysfunction?

 Most political scientists prescribe solutions addressing the mechanisms of democracy: rules governing legislative conduct (filibusters, cloture, leadership selection, etc.), campaigns (primaries & finance), voting, districting, etc. NYU’s Richard H. Pildes encapsulates this view, “Others might be troubled by a political culture that is characterized by divisiveness, lack of civil disagreement, and the like, but my concern is effective governance.”1

-We don’t dismiss the value of that, but believe it both problematic and insufficient.
+We don’t dismiss the value of that, but believe it both problematic and insufficient to solve partisan divisiveness.

 Problematic because, if government participants are too divided to collaborate, how will they collaborate to fix those same divisions?
 Many scholars have observed this dilemma, with UC-San Diego’s Gary C Jacobson concluding, “If there is to be a solution under present electoral institutions, it will come from voters fed up with dysfunctional government who find a way to punish its perpetrators (or to threaten credibly to do so) and from political leaders who view their individual and collective fates as better served by cooperative problem solving than by gridlock-inducing position taking.”2